Third Stimulus Check: When Will Your $1,400 Economic Impact Payment Arrive?

 Approximately 20 million people were receiving unemployment benefits of one kind or another as of late February.
 That’s about one out of every nine workers.
 While the official unemployment rate is 6.2 percent, the actual rate is probably closer to 10 percent, given all the people who have dropped out of the labor force.
 On the bright side, employers added another 379,000 jobs last month.

 The Food & Drug Administration recently authorized Johnson & Johnson’s one-shot vaccine, with millions of doses already shipped.
 Biden has recently stated that the country will have enough doses to vaccinate all Americans by May.
 Actually putting needles in arms will likely take longer.
 Mask-wearing and a general lack of normalcy could continue into 2022.
-Currently, domestic COVID cases are nearing 29.5 million, while deaths have climbed past 535,000.MORE NEWS: Stimulus Check Update: Are Relief Payments Bad For The Economy?
+Currently, domestic COVID cases exceed 29.5 million, while deaths have climbed past 537,000.MORE NEWS: Child Tax Credit: How Expanded Credit Works And Why It Means More Money To Parents

 Originally published February 4 @ 6:06 p.m.
 ET.